Bulletin #1004, Equine Facts: Guide to First-Time Horse Ownership

 Selecting a Horse

 Selecting a horse requires prospective owners to identify their intended horse use, to be able to evaluate horse value, and to be familiar with the different outlets for horse purchase.
 People own horses for a variety of hobby- and business-related reasons.
-When surveyed, horse owners indicate several reasons for owning a horse for hobby, including
+When surveyed, horse owners indicate several reasons for owning a horse for a hobby, including

 - pleasure and enjoyment,